Twaddler01/rpg_similitude/README.md

 * QUEST tab

 ## UPDATES
+12-03-2024
+- BATTLE is done for location, level, enemy, and counts.
+Progress on battle elements is next, allowing for multiple enemies.

 12-02-2024
 - BATTLE remembers last selected level/enemy/count per session and will auto select them.
 Remaining work here is to load last location selected on refresh of tab (update_locations).
 Selections of enemies do not yet save after session, but may implement feature after further testing.